 Harvestable rights orders

-The harvestable rights areas and rules for capturing and using harvestable rights water are specified in harvestable rights orders.
+Harvestable rights areas and the rules for capturing and using water as a harvestable right are specified in harvestable rights orders.

 The Harvestable Rights – Western Division Order remains unchanged.
 See NSW Government Gazette number 40 dated 31 March 2006 (pages 1628 to 1631).